dhthwy/r/README.md

 "Weasels who keep in the dark, and who make excuses over little things are certainly not a RM.
 Especially when they ignored proposed solutions, with, again, lame ass excuses.
 Not a RM.

-You killed my resolve ever since you became a dirty, lyin snitch."
+You killed my resolve ever since you became a dirty, lyin snitch.
+You've done nothing BUT injustice since, and now you have weasel helping you do it.
+Fuck you, asshole."

 ---